ntlm1686/g1gc-jikesrvm/README.md

 ## Region-based memory management of JikesRVM
-This repository contains a copy of Jikes RVM patched with an implement of the region-based garbage collection algorithm.
+This repository contains a copy of Jikes RVM patched with an implement of the [region-based garbage collection algorithm](https://archive.ph/20121020025006/http://www3.interscience.wiley.com/journal/113446436/abstract?CRETRY=1&SRETRY=0).

+The Region-based GC contains parallel marking nad parallel evacuation.

 The official Jikes RVM website and repository can be found [here](https://www.jikesrvm.org/).